tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 Now having the protobuf file you can write a server that implements `NewsService` at any language you want that supports gRPC.

-Tailcall organization has sample node.js service inside [this repo](https://github.com/tailcallhq/node-grpc) that you can pull to your local machine
+Tailcall organization has a sample node.js service inside [this repo](https://github.com/tailcallhq/node-grpc) that you can pull to your local machine

-To spin up the sample service just run inside repo
+To spin up the sample service just run inside the repo

 ```sh
 npm i
 node server
 ```

-and wait for logs about service is running.
+and wait for logs about the service running.

 ## Tailcall config

 Now when we have a running gRPC service we're going to write Tailcall's config to make the integration.

-To do this we need to specify GraphQL types corresponding to gRPC types we have defined in protobuf file.
-Let's create new file `grpc.graphql` file with following content:
+To do this we need to specify GraphQL types corresponding to gRPC types we have defined in the protobuf file.
+Let's create a new file `grpc.graphql` file with the following content:

 ```graphql
 # The GraphQL representation for News message type